 MEN'S BASKETBALL FAQS

-MEN'S BASKETBALL WILL-CALL
+MEN'S BASKETBALL WILL-CALLWhat is will-call?

 Will call is a location where one may pick up tickets purchased without sufficient time to mail or if an individual prefers to pick up their order.
 Will call orders may be picked up at the Jerome Schottenstein Center prior to the day of the event or starting 1 to 1 ½ hours prior to the start of the event.